SCLERANTHUS ANNUUS subsp. POLYCARPUS

 Distribution:- Fairly common on mainland Greece; scattered in Peloponnisos. -

 Most of Europe and SW Asia.
-Rare on Crete, currently know from only one location
+Rare on Crete, currently known from only one

 Flowering time:- May-July.